haseeb-cb/fundamentals-of-gis/Content/1_practical.md

 ## Exercise phases

+1. Create an empty folder for this exercise and save the
-1. Save the downloaded GIS data in an empty folder for this exercise We have a vector layer with the buildings in central Tampere, and a vector layer showing the roads – both of which originally came from OpenStreetMap.
+2. Save the downloaded GIS data in an empty folder for this exercise We have a vector layer with the buildings in central Tampere, and a vector layer showing the roads – both of which originally came from OpenStreetMap.
 This data is old – it shows the area before the development of the arena.
 In addition, we have a raster image file that shows the designs for the Arena, taken from a planning document.
 Unfortunately, this raster is not spatially referenced – there is no spatial information associated with each raster cell.

 <!--stackedit_data: